 The Bob Dylan song “Blowin’ in the Wind” came to mind.
 Bits and pieces of the lyrics teased my memory.
 I remembered unanswered questions about manhood, white doves, cannon balls, mountains washing to the sea, and pretending not to notice freedom lost.

 The most haunting line in Dylan’s song is about too many people dying.
-Every year 700,000 people die from Alzheimer’s, and so far we haven’t been about to do one thing to stop it.
+Every year 700,000 people die from Alzheimer’s, and so far we haven’t been able to do one thing to stop it.
 Not one single thing!

 Alzheimer’s disease is the sixth leading cause of death in the United States.
 Approximately 5.4 million people are living, and dying, with the disease.
 Around 200,000 people younger than age 65 have Alzheimer’s.
 Many are much, much younger.